metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 Optional:

-- `endpoint_ca` (Attributes) EndpointCA store the CA bundle of the barman endpoint.Useful when using self-signed certificates to avoiderrors with certificate issuer and barman-cloud-wal-archive. (see [below for nested schema](#nestedatt--spec--bootstrap--recovery--backup--endpoint_ca))
+- `endpoint_ca` (Attributes) EndpointCA store the CA bundle of the barman endpoint.
+Useful when using self-signed certificates to avoid errors with certificate issuer and barman-cloud-wal-archive. (see [below for nested schema](#nestedatt--spec--bootstrap--recovery--backup--endpoint_ca))

 <a id="nestedatt--spec--bootstrap--recovery--backup--endpoint_ca"></a>
 ### Nested Schema for `spec.bootstrap.recovery.backup.endpoint_ca`